stefanhaustein/greenspun/README.md

 }
 ```

 ## Conclusion and Outlook

+While there is a lot of stuff that could still be added, I think we have
-We have shown that we can implement a full "independent" programming language
+sufficiently demonstrated that it's possible to implement a full "independent" programming language
 inside a Kotlin DSL.

+The full source code and all examples are available here: https://github.com/stefanhaustein/greenspun

+When extending the language, there are some problems we have skipped over so far:

+- While mathematical operators can be overloaded in a way that works for our purposes, this
+  is not possible for assignments, relational operators and equality checks; these have to be
+  supported in a different way,

+- Functions can't be referenced inside their own declaration and forward references
+  are also not possible.
+This could be fixed using explicit forward declarations.

 While this just started as a quick idea / general proof of concept, our Kotlin
-Webassembler is roughly based on the approach demonstrated here; for more information,
+Webassembler is roughly based on the approach demonstrated here.
+For more information,
 please refer to https://github.com/kobjects/kowa.